FRRouting/frr/doc/user/zebra.rst

    *Zebra* is launched with default settings, this will be the ``TABLENO`` of the VRF configured on the kernel, thanks to information provided in https://www.kernel.org/doc/Documentation/networking/vrf.txt.
-If *Zebra* is launched with :option:`-n` option, this will be the default routing table of the *Linux network namespace* ``VRF``.
+If *Zebra* is launched with :option:`-w` option, this will be the default routing table of the *Linux network namespace* ``VRF``.

 .. clicmd:: show ip route vrf VRF table TABLENO

-   The show command is only available with :option:`-n` option.
+   The show command is only available with :option:`-w` option.
 This command will dump the routing table ``TABLENO`` of the *Linux network namespace* ``VRF``.